Beggarticks – Bidens SPP.: Edible & Medicinal Uses of the Burr Marigolds of Wild Plants

 Goldenrod – Solidago SPP.: Edible & Medicinal Uses of the AllerBgone of Wild Plants

-In Chippewa, gi’ziso’muki’ki, goldenrod is a sunny medicinal and edible wild plant.
+Goldenrod (Solidago spp.) is a sunny medicinal and edible wild plant.
 In the past, it was falsely blamed for hayfever allergies, which are actually caused by ragweed.
-It’s really a medicine to treat allergies!
-Latin solidare means to join or make whole, and when you come upon the medicinal tags below you’ll see why …
+As a medicinal plant, goldenrod can actually be used to treat allergies!
+Latin solidare means to join or make whole, and when you come upon the medicinal tags …

 Read more